Reserve your Truly Pastured Thanksgiving Turkey Now.

 Yum!
 Does this sound like something we want sprayed on our foods?

-As I mentioned earlier, USDA guidelines allow for the use of apple cider vinegar to replace citric acid, but only for red meat.
+As I mentioned, USDA guidelines allow for the use of apple cider vinegar to replace citric acid, but only for red meat.
 This means any and all chicken or turkey that is processed USDA, organic or otherwise, is sprayed or soaked in citric acid, which probably accounts for upward of 98% of all chicken consumed in the United States.

 While researching for this article and finding what I did about manufactured citric acid being derived from black mold, the question came to mind if perhaps this is the reason why so many mold allergens exist today.